shreyassahoo1/shreyassahoo1/README.md

 Building projects that matter - I create for Technology, AI, Finance, and Healthcare.

-I also research on Global Markets and enhance my learning about Investments & Business Management.
+I also research about Global Markets and enhance my learning about Business Management, Operations, and finding new Investment Opportunities.
 Driven by curiosity, execution, and long-term value creation.

 ## 💻 Tech Stack

-**Languages:** Python, C, C++, JavaScript
-**Frameworks:** FastAPI, Flask, React, Tkinter
+**Languages:** C, C++, JavaScript, Python **Frameworks:** FastAPI, Flask, React, FAISS, LangChain

 ##  You can connect with me here: